 It’s far better to be careful and not press down so hard that you can’t erase the graphite.

 Before we finish with the eyes, you might notice how prominent the eyelashes are.
 Giraffes are famous for having big eyes and long lashes.
 There is no harm in slightly exaggerating the features.
 Use your artistic license to emphasize some areas and to play down others.

 You are under no obligation to stay faithful to the photo.
 You can tweak and adapt everything as you go.

-Having drawn the eyes and buoyed with success, I decided to draw both ears next.
-There was no reason I should do them next beyond maintaining my confidence.
+Having drawn the giraffe’s eyes and buoyed with success, I decided to draw both ears.
+There was no logical reason I should draw them next beyond maintaining my confidence.
 I thought they would be relatively easy.
 I find it helps to build on small wins.

 I shaded the skin with the side of the pencil and picked out the fine hairs with a battery eraser.
 I drew the veins by dragging an eraser pen over the graphite and shading one side to add depth.
 I added lots of micro hairs fringing the ear with a 0.3mm mechanical pencil.

 It’s a case of duplicating the method to draw the other ear.
 Why reinvent the wheel.
 Keep to the same pencils and techniques.